 - AD1840: The Age of the Baroque (10 credits)

 This module will present an overview of the characteristics of European Baroque painting, architecture sculpture.
 Artists studied will include Michelangelo Merisi, Caravaggio; Peter Paul Rubens; Diego Velasquez; Jan Vermeer; Rembrandt van Fijn and Gianlorenzo Bernini.

 - HA1800: Introduction to the Formation of European Art (5 credits)

 This module will examine the artistic legacy and achievements of Greece and Rome on which Renaissance artists and theorists built.
-It will examine the style and iconography of Byzantine and Medieval Art.
-There will be case studies on manuscript illumination.
-Topics covered will include the Acropolis in Athens; the Pantheon and Colosseum, Rome; the art of the Book of Kells and the Gothic cathedrals of Chartres and Notre Dame.
+It will examine the style and iconography of early Christian Art.
+Topics covered will include the Acropolis in Athens; the Pantheon and Colosseum, Rome; Greek and Roman statuary such as the Apollo Belvedere and Primaporta Augustus, and the mosaics of San Vitale in Ravenna.

 - HA1801: Renaissance Studies (10 credits)

 This module will explore Italian Renaissance painting, sculpture and architecture.
 The Renaissance heritage of Rome, Florence and Venice will be explored through case studies.
 Artists studies will include Giotto di Bondone; Duccio di Buoninsegna; Leonardo Da Vinci; Michelangelo Buonarroti and Raphael Sanzio.

 Year 2 Modules

 - AD2838: Art in the Age of Enlightenment (5 credits)